Film Music Review

 Harline also worked on the score and songs for Walt Disney's first feature length animated film, SNOW WHITE AND THE SEVEN DWARFS (1937) - with Frank Churchill and Larry Morey on the songs and with Paul J. Smith on the score.

-Other film scores Harline composed include several westerns, like this one from 1954:
+Other film scores Harline composed include film noirs (PICKUP ON SOUTH STREET, 1953) and westerns like this one from 1954:

 BROKEN LANCE CD